NVIDIA/MatX/docs_input/api/tensorops.rst

 Casting Operators
 ------------------

-.. doxygenclass:: matx::as_type
+.. doxygenfunction:: matx::as_type
-.. doxygenclass:: matx::as_int8
+.. doxygenfunction:: matx::as_int8
-.. doxygenclass:: matx::as_uint8
+.. doxygenfunction:: matx::as_uint8
-.. doxygenclass:: matx::as_int16
+.. doxygenfunction:: matx::as_int16
-.. doxygenclass:: matx::as_uint16
+.. doxygenfunction:: matx::as_uint16
-.. doxygenclass:: matx::as_int32
+.. doxygenfunction:: matx::as_int32
-.. doxygenclass:: matx::as_uint32
+.. doxygenfunction:: matx::as_uint32
-.. doxygenclass:: matx::as_float
+.. doxygenfunction:: matx::as_float
-.. doxygenclass:: matx::as_double
+.. doxygenfunction:: matx::as_double

 Advanced Operators
 ------------------